It's going down! GirlTrek is rallying one million Black women to walk in their neighborhoods for radical self-care and healing.

 GirlTrek is structured to deliver social impact through service and volunteerism.

-Deeply inspired by the Civil Rights Movement, our operational structure uses three key levers: a highly-trained and incredibly talented volunteer corps of 1000 local volunteers, a distinguished board of directors, and a small and smart central leadership team.
-Our national leadership team includes staff, board members, and city captains.
+Deeply inspired by the Civil Rights Movement, our operational structure uses three key levers: a highly-trained and incredibly talented volunteer corps of local volunteers, a distinguished board of directors, and a small and smart central leadership team.
+Our national leadership team includes national staff and the board of directors.

 Morgan is a relentless street-organizer who is deeply inspired by her family and the philosophies of women like Ella Baker and Septima Clark.